top of page

 Ancient Roman boiler from Pompeii.
 It produced hot water while resting on an iron tripod: bathtubs, boilers, and the world's first underfloor heating System.

-The recreated Pompeii villa gives rare insight into Roman life.
+The recreated Pompeii villa offers a rare glimpse into Roman life.

 A Roman villa had technological innovations, such as a boiler that warms bathwater in Pompeii.